ROCm/omniperf/docs/tutorial/includes/occupancy-limiters-example.rst

 For this example, consider the
 :dev-sample:`occupancy <occupancy.hip>` included with Omniperf.
-We will investigate the use of the resource allocation panel in the :doc:`Workgroup Manager <desc-spi>`’s metrics section to determine occupancy limiters.
+We will investigate the use of the resource allocation panel in the :ref:`Workgroup Manager <desc-spi>`’s metrics section to determine occupancy limiters.
 This code contains several kernels to explore how both various kernel resources impact achieved occupancy, and how this is reported in Omniperf.